peytondmurray/CV/peyton_murray_cv_short.typ

     #h(1fr)
     May 2011 - May 2012

-    - Created control software (C++ and Qt) for automated circuit testing.
-Hardware tested with this system was deployed as part of the #link("https://doi.org/10.1088/1748-0221/7/11/P11010", "Insertable B-Layer system") at the Large Hadron Collider in 2014.
+    - Created control software (C++, with a Qt-based GUI) for automated circuit testing.
+Hardware tested with this system was deployed as part of the #link("https://doi.org/10.1088/1748-0221/7/11/P11010", "Insertable B-Layer system") at the Large Hadron Collider in 2014, enabling continued studies of the Higgs boson.
   ],
   [],
   [